EnderCommunity/Murmur/README.md

 The file extension of *ES* module files is *`.esmf`*.
 (Which stands for *`"EnderScript Module File"`*)

+## contributing

+Everyone is welcomed to contribute to this project in any way they want. (e.g. help code the compiler, or help with the pitching process)

 ## The Compiling Process

 This is a graph of the current plan for the way the compiler works.